avantifellows/plio-analytics/docs/ENV.md

 If you're using BigQuery as your Cube.js database, these are the datasets within your BigQuery project for each organization.
 Use a comma-separated list of all the dataset names.

 ### Database settings (for BigQuery)
 Plio uses BigQuery for the Analytics data warehouse.
-You may wish to use BigQuery for your staging or production setup.
-However, if you want to connect to BigQuery from your local setup, you can do that as well.
 Configure the following env variables to connect your Cube.js instance to your BigQuery instance.

 #### `CUBEJS_DB_TYPE`
 Database engine for Plio.
 It should be `bigquery`.